 Renovating a kitchen or bathroom can feel like a big job.
 Selecting the countertops is an important yet exciting part of that process.
 There are diverse types of countertops to choose from and having the correct information about the type selected is vital.
 Quartz is an excellent option for both bathrooms and kitchens.
 Current trends place quartz is among the most popular choices in countertops.
 The increase in popularity over the last decade is due to beautiful designs and the desire for this durable material is only growing.

 But why?
-Why do homeowners often select this countertop material over others?
-What makes quartz so desirable?
+Why have homeowners made quartz a popular stone trend in St. Louis?
+What makes it so desirable?
 We will tell you why.
 For all your questions about quartz, the professionals at Arch City Granite are the experts.
 Below are answers to frequent questions about this fantastic material.

 What is quartz?